leoimpett/3dBodies/README.md

 - precompute NN KD-tree
 - try approximate LSH forest: http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.LSHForest.html#sklearn.neighbors.LSHForest
 - hybrid approach: LSH approx. generate list of p-values, then check the hypotheses again with precise KD-tree.
-- include timing graphs for varying n nearest neighbours and N dataset size.
 - look at getting skeleton much more real-time; if displaying the URLs takes too long, display just skeleton and metadata.
 - in interactive script: instead of searching every 'refresh', every time a point is changed by e.g. more than 5PX
 - for hypotheses: remove artworks that don't have *any* bodies in them.
 Maybe you want also to remove all the bodies that don't have enough limbs (eg. remove all that don't have at least X=6 points)
 - Implement both 'metadata WRT bodies' and 'metadata WRT paintings'.
 - way to display all the skeletons of the hypothesis, and the metadata.
 Also original images for the first 10.

+LATER; - include timing graphs for varying n nearest neighbours and N dataset size.

 SVM : query by metadata!